 Later, the Chu State man was crossing a river on a ferry.
 As he was standing by the edge of the boat, he accidentally dropped his sword in the water.

 The other passengers on the boat noticed and asked to stop the boat, so he could jump in and retrieve his sword.

 However, the man declared that he had his own method of getting the sword back.

 He proceeded to use a knife to carve a notch on the boat where he had dropped the sword in the water.

 He then told the boatman to continue crossing the river, refusing the help of a young passenger who offered to retrieve the sword for him.

 When the boat finally reached the shore on the other side, the man took off his clothes and jumped into the water to try to dredge up the sword.

 He tried and tried but couldn’t find the sword.

-Finally he said, “Obviously I dropped the sword here, why can’t I find it?”
+Finally, he said, “Obviously I dropped the sword here, why can’t I find it?”

 The other passengers from the ferry saw him and started to laugh.
-The young passenger from earlier laughed the loudest and said, “The boat has already traveled so far, you can’t find the sword now!
+The young passenger from earlier laughed the loudest and said, “The boat has already travelled so far, you can’t find the sword now!
 How could you mark the boat and hope to find the sword?”

 shídài biàn le, hái ān shí niánqián de fāngfǎ qù zuò shì bùduì de. zhè shì kè zhōu qiú jiàn de xiǎngfǎ.